C-Suite leadership on equity within sustainability

 For many, the urgency began after George Floyd’s killing.
 For others, May 2020 was another month in a long process of defining the relationship between racial equity and environmental sustainability.
 For all, a commitment to transparency and action based upon this relationship is a must to change organizational culture and outcomes.

-The Sustainable Growth Coalition and GREATER MSP recently co-hosted a C-Suite roundtable, sponsored by Best Buy, for leaders to discuss how we define this moment in business, environmental, and social history.
+The Sustainable Growth Coalition and GREATER MSP recently co-hosted a C-Suite roundtable in our Executive Network series, sponsored by Best Buy, for leaders to discuss how we define this moment in business, environmental, and social history.
 Additionally, the conversation was designed to hear from leaders about creating powerful collaborations for positive impact.
 At the heart of the matter, we know seeing the relationship and complementary solutions of equity and sustainability is often difficult.

 The conversation was framed around three timely questions: